dgraph-io/workshop/3-flock-querying/README.md

 Let's execute the query, and we should obtain the screen_names of users.
 Since we have set the `first` parameter to 10, the result should have a maximum of 10 nodes.

-Copy one of the `user_id` from the result.
+Copy one of the `screen_names` from the result.
 We'll be using it in our next query.

 ---